CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Piccalio|$349

-Baby may be too young to crawl, but it’s not too early to introduce a pikler triangle.
+Baby may not be crawling yet, but it’s not too early to introduce a pikler triangle.
 Start by rolling a ball down the ramp to teach baby about cause and effect.
 As your little one gains confidence, they can start to climb and explore their surroundings.

 Stacking toy